tonymillion/TMDiskCache/README.md

 ```

 This will check if the item for the remote URL exists in the cache, if it does the URL to the item is passed as a parameter to the success block, if not the failure block is called (and again what *WOULD* be the local URL is passed in, along with an error).

+If the item is in the cache it will be 'touched' so that it wont be expired from the disk cache immediately.

+There are other methods in this class (one to set a data blob for a URL and one to test for exsitence & load as a NSData blob).
+These operate on a background Queue for nice smooth operation.

 # Basic usage of TMDownloadManager